Now33d/SentimentAnalysisDataset/README.md

 For a more complete description of how CREMA-D was created use [this link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4313618/) or the link below to the paper.

-#### Access

-If you access the GitHub repository, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdvOR994_Hsx7OkBU3oCzluXcmxw2P1nr-zBxcPgVBNLdD9Eg/viewform?usp=sf_link).
-That way we can keep a record of the community of CREMA-D users.

-#### Contact/Questions

-If you have questions about this data set, please submit a new issue to the repository or contact <dcooper@wcupa.edu>.

 #### Storage requirements